splice/superpowered-universal-app/README.md

 > Remember, Superpowered applications output **identical** audio, regardless of platform.

-The application demontrates the following functionality
+The application demonstrates the following functionality

 * Loading and decoding audio - local file for native, remote assets for web.
 * Correctly controlling the audio thread from the UI
 * Audio analysis at multiple points in the audio chain and real-time metering
 * Independent pitch-shifting and time-stretching
 * Tempo locked beat repeats
-* Highpass and lowpass filter implementation
+* High-pass and low-pass filter implementation
-* Summing singals and general audio processing chains
+* Summing signals and general audio processing chains

-Besides the use of Superpowered or even the fact its an audio applciation, this collection of applications might also be an interesting way to learn how to develop the same ideas across platforms.
+Besides the use of Superpowered or even the fact its an audio application, this collection of applications might also be an interesting way to learn how to develop the same ideas across platforms.

 ---

 ## Interactive example

-Visit the repo's github page [here](https://splice.github.io/superpowered-universal-app/).
+Visit the repo's Github page [here](https://splice.github.io/superpowered-universal-app/).

 Want to see it running on other platforms?
 Download this repository and get building!
 We decided not to included the compiled executables due to the complexities around code signing and installation.